 What ethnic groups are affected by HHT?

 HHT is an "equal opportunity" disorder.
 It is not limited to, or found predominantly in, people of a particular ethnic background, as are some other genetic disorders.
 HHT has been found on every continent.
-The HHT Foundation has had requests for information from China, Greece, India, Japan, Peru, Russia, Norway, South Africa, to name just a few.
+Cure HHT has had requests for information from China, Greece, India, Japan, Peru, Russia, Norway, South Africa, to name just a few.
 Treatment centers have been formed in many countries.

 Can a person with HHT donate blood?